 In Korea Town, 1994, GBoy Studio was born through the digital audio revolution introduced by Alesis ADAT machines.
 Here, Napy booked recording sessions, engineered, mixed, and produced several aspiring artists mainly in the styles of Rap, Funk, and R&B. Later, the studio moved to Hawthorne, CA.

 While running his studio, Napy was a founding member of the funk/rock bands Pocketship, The Rebel Punks, Scattered Thoughts, and created his musical persona Napynap, which focused on electronic instrumental music from which three albums were released.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized Napynap Media publishing, which furthered Napy’s entrepreneurial capabilities.

-Since 2012, Napy has been playing guitar for the cover band Seventh Switch from Palmdale, CA from which he has added the musical styles of Cumbia and Rock en Espanol to his skillset.
-He connects and engineers the PA, records multitrack audio for live and practice performances, records and produces live video promos, connects stage lighting, and distributes internal audio recordings to band members.
+From 2012-2017, Napy was the main guitarist for the cover band Seventh Switch from Palmdale, CA from which he added the musical styles of Cumbia and Rock en Espanol to his skillset.
+He connected and engineered the PA, recorded multitrack audio for live and practice performances, recorded and produced live video promos, connected stage lighting, and distributed internal audio recordings to band members.

 In 2014, Napy created StudiRoll mobile recording.
 The business provides audio and video production services including high quality transfering of older media like cassettes and VHS to DVD and current digital formats.

 Napy began working with One West Media in 2015 to provide PA audio engineering and recording services, including marketing and promotional videos and posters for artists Chuck Murphy and Big Coyote Band, and continues this work today.

 Napy is a founding member and president of AVBRG, a business networking group in the Antelope Valley, CA. He attends weekly meetings and other networking events from local chambers of commerce.